Updated July 6, 2023

 Introduction to GIT Version Control System

-Git is one of the most common term heard between programmers in the last four-five years.
-I will present here some insight into this tool and why it is so popular among the programmers.
+Git is one of the most common terms heard between programmers in the last four-five years.
+We will present here some insight into this tool and why it is so popular among programmers.
 In this topic, we are going to learn about GIT Version Control System.

 Imagine a team of five members who are working on master source code enhancing different features to it.
-Just think how can they work on the same source code without confusion on each other changes?
-Each one has to know what others four are doing and there shouldn’t be any negligence to it.
-And by the end of work hour, they have to spend some time coordinating each other works so that at last one source code is maintained.
-It looks a lot hectic and definitely manual intervention in maintaining source code is riskier.
-So to help or to say to automate all these versions on which all the five programmers are working we need properly written version controller and GIT is one of them.
-There is a term for the above steps and its called Source Code Management or Software Configuration Management (SCM).
+Just think, how can they work on the same source code without confusion on each other changes?
+Each one has to know what the other four are doing, and there shouldn’t be any negligence to it.
+And by the end of work hours, they have to spend some time coordinating each other works so that, at last, one source code is maintained.
+It looks a lot hectic, and definitely manual intervention in maintaining source code is riskier.
+So to help or to say to automate all these versions on which all the five programmers are working, we need a properly written version controller, and GIT is one of them.
+There is a term for the above steps, and it’s called Source Code Management or Software Configuration Management (SCM).

 Now consider one more scenario where version controller automation helps.
-We have written the first version of code and the client has approved to install it on production lets this is version 1.0.
-Now after a few months client offers an enhancement work and you work on earlier written to develop version 1.1 and submit to the client.
-But the client suggests a different approach and this version 1.1 is not useful to you according to the client’s new approach.
-So you discard this and work on version 1.2 which gets submitted and approved.
-And so on you keep working in developing different versions.
+We have written the first version of the code, and the client has approved to install it on production lets; this is version 1.0.
+Now after a few months, the client offers enhancement work, and you work on earlier written to develop version 1.1 and submit it to the client.
+But the client suggests a different approach, and this version 1.1 is not useful to you according to the client’s new approach.
+So you discard this and work on version 1.2, which gets submitted and approved.
+And so on, you keep working on developing different versions.
 But don’t you think manually saving all versions somewhere and maintaining source code is not messy?
-At some point in time, you might need to refer version 1.1 which you discarded and doesn’t have handy.
+At some point in time, you might need to refer to version 1.1, which you discarded and doesn’t have handy.

 Different Types of Version Controller